ouspg/trytls/stubs/README.md

 These stubs should attempt to use the chosen language and library properly to establish a secure TLS connection to the given destination.

+"Have you heard of the TryTLS tester who lost his hands?
+He only had stubs left."

 ---

 ### Calling convention